AY2425S1-DSA4262-gene-ius/Genomics-Project/README.md

 # DSA4262 Genomics Project: Prediction of m6A RNA modifications from direct RNA-Seq data

 This repository contains the code for the DSA4262 Genomics Project by Team gene-ius.
 The pipeline supports data preparation, feature engineering, model training, and evaluation, which can be run as standalone modules or sequentially through curated scripts.
-All of the scripts are located under `m6a_modifications` folder.
+All of the pipeline components are located under the `m6a_modifications` folder.

 Our pipeline current supports the training of **Histogram-based Gradient Boosting Classifier**, as we achieved the best performance with that model.
 More details are provided below.